-5.10 Reverse Osmosis and membrane Desalination
+5.10.1 Reverse osmosis and membrane desalination

 The reverse osmosis (RO) desalination process is being used globally as a method of producing drinking water primarily from seawater, but also from brackish water.
 The process occurs at ambient temperatures, which in some parts of the world can be up to 40 °C, and at high sea water pressures up to 90 bar.
-The feed water must be pre-treated through a coagulation and filtration process which provides clean, disinfected feed water at the correct pH for the RO process.
+The low pressure (max 10 bar) feed water must be pretreated through a coagulation and filtration process which provides clean, disinfected feed water at the correct pH for the RO process.
 Chlorine has to be removed before passing through the membrane separators, often by chemicals such as sodium bisulphite.
 Once separated, the permeate and brine streams are formed; these usually undergo a second pass treatment.
 In essence, two litres of seawater must be processed to form one litre of drinking water.
-Note that at any stage of the RO process, from raw water to final permeate, a maximum free chlorine continuous dose level of 5 mg/L should not be exceeded even for super austenitic and superduplex stainless steels.
+Where chlorination is used to prevent fouling in the low pressure section, it should be at a level just enough to control fouling, as any excess must be removed with chemicals prior to the high pressure pumps to prevent damage to the membranes.